 Saturday, July 22 and Sunday, July 23

-The 2017 Gender Spectrum Conference and Youth Programs will take place on Saturday, July 22 and Sunday, July 23 at Saint Mary’s College of California in Moraga, CA.
+The 2017 Gender Spectrum Conference and Youth Programs took place on Saturday, July 22 and Sunday, July 23 at Saint Mary’s College of California in Moraga, CA.

 The Conference is a place where Transgender, Non-binary, and otherwise Gender-expansive young people and their families can come together to learn, be supported, and connect with others in a safe and reassuring environment.

-This year’s theme for the conference is “Seen, Safe and Supported”.
+This year’s theme for the conference was “Seen, Safe and Supported”.
 We chose this because with the increased attention regarding gender diversity, the real, lived experience of transgender, non-binary and otherwise gender-expansive children and youth’s lives can get lost.
-This weekend is a place to come together, to be seen, to learn, to share our experiences and to gain support from one another.
-Whether you are attending for the first time or returning to the conference, you will find respite in a community who sees, supports and welcomes you as you are.
+This weekend was a place to come together, to be seen, to learn, to share our experiences and to gain support from one another.
+Whether attending for the first time or returning to the conference, participants found respite in a community who sees, supports and welcomes you as you are.

-Our weekend program for parents, teens, children and the caring adults in their lives is once again on-track to be an unforgettable experience for all.
-The 2017 program includes an exciting slate of workshops, programs for children and youth from infants to high-schoolers, and opportunities to connect with new friends.
-In addition to some of the popular sessions held last year, there are a number of new workshops this year, including:
+Our weekend program for parents, teens, children and the caring adults in their lives was an unforgettable experience for all.
+The 2017 program included an exciting slate of workshops, programs for children and youth from infants to high-schoolers, and opportunities to connect with new friends.
+In addition to some of the popular sessions held last year, there were a number of new workshops, including: